Cultural Competency in Research

 CBPR begins with a research topic of importance to a specific community, with the aim of combining knowledge and action for social change to improve or benefit the community.
 Community engagement is a core element of CBPR research.
 It requires academic members to become part of the community and community members to become part of the research team, thereby creating a unique working and learning environment.
 An understanding of Cultural Competence in Research is required for successful and culturally safe CBPR and community engagement, as well as for effective research design, implementation, and recruitment of research participants for all research methods.

-Community Engaged Learning/Research - IRB review of CEL research projects
+Community Engaged Learning/Research - Concerns for the IRB in the review of CEL/CBR activities/research projects

 CEL and the IRB - includes examples of probable IRB determinations for different CEL activities